 When I think of RBG, I think of someone who embodies both power and grace.
 Watching her scorching Supreme Court dissents and how she delicately rages is thrilling.
 She perfectly embodies how women can use their Judaism to guide their justice, not only in everyday life but in their work.
 She shows that it is more than possible to connect Jewish thought to some of the most important work being done in the country.
 The three words I would use to describe RBG?
 Power, tzedek, determination.

-— Steph Black, Writer, Activist, and Student at American University
+— Steph Black, Writer, Activist, and American University Graduate

 I think of someone who is shy and ferocious at the same time.
 I think of someone who never lets obstacles stand in her way.
 I think of someone who has done more for gender equality in this country than anyone else alive.

 I think of a woman of uncommon strength, calmness, and brilliant resolve.
 She has used those qualities to work within the law to apply clear thinking and sound reasoning to reveal and strive to eliminate the discrimination that has historically denied women the ability to take their rightful place beside men as equals in the world.
 Ruth Bader Ginsburg pursues justice for all with intelligence, dignity and determination.
 I am filled with appreciation for her commitment and perseverance to attain the fundamental goals of human rights for all, and particularly for women.

 — Fredie Kay, Esq., President, Women’s Suffrage Celebration Coalition of MA